btomwhitehead/terraform-notes/terraform_cloud.md

   This is helpful especially for rolling back to past states if some state file manipulation is not successful.
 - Access state from other workspaces using terraform cloud data sources.
 - Remove execution of terraform scripts on terraform cloud agents.
-- VCS integration on pull requests, creating speculative plans when PRs are opened and displaying plan on PR page.
+- VCS integration on pull requests, creating speculative plans when PRs are opened and displaying plan on the PR page.
 - Private module registry of private and public modules and providers.
 These are versioned using tags and SEMER.
 - Integrations for sending notifications, a full API for managing cloud workspaces and more, task runners for external systems during provisioning cycle.
-- Variable sets: Groups of variabbles that can be mapped to multiple workspaces.
+- Variable sets: Groups of variables that can be mapped to multiple workspaces.

 ### Additional paid features